Notice of proposed rulemaking

-A Notice of Proposed Rulemaking (NPRM) is a public notice that is issued by law when an independent agency of the US government wishes to add, remove, or change a rule or regulation as part of the rulemaking process.
+A notice of proposed rulemaking (NPRM) is a public notice that is issued by law when a U.S. federal agency wishes to add, remove, or change a rule or regulation as part of the rulemaking process.
 The notice is an important part of US administrative law, which facilitates government by typically creating a process of taking of public comment.
 The term is also used at the state level in the United States.

 Procedure

 Although it is not required by the US Constitution, NPRM is required and defined by the Administrative Procedure Act, section 553.
 The US Congress created the requirement to enlighten agencies and to force them to listen to comments and concerns of people who will likely be affected by the regulation.
 The Federal Aviation Administration (FAA), Federal Communications Commission (FCC), National Telecommunications and Information Administration (NTIA), and Environmental Protection Agency (EPA) are examples of agencies subject to the NPRM.

 The NPRM is published in the Federal Register and typically gives 60 days for public comment from any interested party and an additional 30 days for reply comments.
 Original comments may still be filed in the reply comments window.
 While that is the normal method of agency rulemaking, emergency rulemaking may bypass the NPRM process.
 A notice is not required to be published in the Federal Register if all persons subject to it are named and personally served with a copy of it.

 Each notice, whether published in the Federal Register or personally served, includes: